Radical SAM enzymes: Carbon methylation

 Radical SAM methylases/methyltransferases are one of the largest yet diverse subgroups and are capable of methylating a broad range of unreactive carbon and phosphorus centers.
-These enzymes are divided into four classes (Class A, B, C and D) with representative methylation mechanisms.
-The shared characteristic of the three major classes A, B and C is the usage of SAM, split into two distinct roles: one as a source of a methyl group donor, and the second as a source of 5'-dAdo radical.
-The recently documented class D utilizes a different methylation mechanism.
+These enzymes are divided into three classes (Class A, B and C) with representative methylation mechanisms.
+The shared characteristic is the usage of SAM, split into two distinct roles: one as a source of a methyl group donor, and the second as a source of 5'-dAdo radical.
+Another class has been proposed (class D) but proved to be wrongly assigned.